Cinnamon Roll Cake

 /

 Okay, since I am posting these step-by-step photos nearly two years AFTER I posted this recipe, I need to make a clarification about this particular picture.
 I tried something new this time around with the topping.
 I softened it a little in the microwave before I put it on top of the batter.
-It was the same consistency as the batter and seemed to work okay.
+It was the same consistency as the batter and seemed to work okay, but it is not my favorite.
 Generally the topping is thicker than the batter and may seem as though it is not blending well with the batter.
-Please note: Do not make marbling the topping and batter too much of a concern.
-There will be “clumps” of topping.
-That’s the way it is supposed to be.
-DO NOT over-mix the batter and topping together.
-Just swirl them together with a knife.
-Some of the topping will stay on top of the batter and some of it will go to the bottom of the batter and some of it will tunnel all the way through the batter, top to bottom.
+Honestly, it really should not “blend” with the batter.
+They are two different parts of this cake.

 /